Rutuj-Runwal/RR-Adblocker/documentation/Getting Started/FAQ.md

 <br>
 [Reference](https://www.kaggle.com/code/siddharthkumar25/detect-malicious-url-using-ml/notebook)

-#### How does quick fix works?
+### How does quick fix works?
-RR Adblocker applies dynamic quick fix rules fetched directly from host.
+RR Adblocker applies dynamic quick fix rules fetched directly from host on a click of a button.
 These dynamic rules can provide easy and quick fixes for any sites breakage.
 If you are stiil facing issues with a website please create a github issue or report here via chrome webstore: [Click Here](https://chrome.google.com/webstore/detail/rr-adblocker/chnhdkklhnokmmcklomnlcmcdbdiaemp/support)